Equity Release Calculator

 - current property value,

-- if you have any pre-existing health issues.
+- whether you have any pre-existing health issues.

-You should, however, initially withdraw only what you need.
-It is vital to remember that there will be consequence to drawing more than you need.
-It is also unwise to withdraw equity exclusively for investment purposes.
+You should, however, initially take only what you need.
+It’s vital to remember that there will be consequences to drawing more than you need.
+It’s also unwise to withdraw equity exclusively for investment purposes.

-If you need more money in the future, there are schemes where you can take cash in stages, rather than all at once.
+If you need money in regular, ongoing installments, there are schemes that allow you to withdraw money in set installments, rather than all at once.